 In this day and age it’s important for every company to get its brand message right and reinforced to the right audience across every different channel -whether traditional or digital.
 Rebrandly is a simple and superb idea that supercharges your company’s brand awareness on social media, while offering valuable actionable analytics.”

 What can you do to redeem yourself?
 How do you become part of the 30% in control of their links?

-Here is just a few big names brand who saw the lights and gained control of their links:
+Here is a few big names that see the value of branded links and that are in full control of their links:

-Now your turn, tell us if you are in control of your links?
+Now it’s your turn, tell us if you are in control of your links?

 This article is about:

 - How many links do we share one